Kyoung1229/AliceWindows/README.md

-Nothing is special here: just python application with OpenAI API.
+Nothing is special here: just a python application with OpenAI API.